-With this win, Nadal demonstrated that he could beat Federer on any surface and the fact that Federer has not been able to return the compliment at the French Open should tilt this debate in Nadal’s favor.
+With this win, Nadal demonstrated that he could beat Federer on any surface.
+The fact that Federer has not been able to return the compliment at the French Open should tilt this debate in Nadal’s favor.

 This is another argument to be made in favor of Nadal.
 By the time Nadal won his first Grand Slam title at the French Open in 2005, Federer had already won five titles.
 He won those five titles in 2003-05, in a period when greats such as Andre Agassi and Pete Sampras were on the wane.
 Federer’s main rivals at the time were Andy Roddick and Lleyton Hewitt, who while being terrific tennis players, did not have enough mental resolve to win multiple Grand Slams.

-Nadal is also the youngest player to achieve the Career Grand Slam in 2010, at the age of 24.
-He also won the Olympic Singles Gold in 2008.
+Nadal is also the second youngest player to achieve the Career Grand Slam in 2010, at the age of 24.
+He also won the Olympic singles gold in 2008.
 Andre Agassi is the only other male tennis player to achieve this feat, known as the Career Golden Slam.